compsysmed/academic-kickstart/content/post/bicon_paper/index.md

 +++
-title = "Fast Log-Rank Test: New software released" subtitle = "Available as Python and R package"
+title = "BiCoN: Preprint released on bioRxiv" subtitle = ""

-date = 2020-01-30T00:00:00
+date = 2020-02-03T00:00:00
-lastmod = 2020-01-30T00:00:00
+lastmod = 2020-02-03T00:00:00
 draft = false

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.
 authors = []

-tags = ["Fastlogranktest","Software"]
+tags = ["BiCoN","Publications"]
-summary = "The fast log-rank test implementation is now available as Python and R package."
+summary = "A preprint of the paper regarding the BiCoN tool (Biclustering Constrained by Networks) is now available on bioRxiv."

 # Projects (optional).
 #   Associate this post with one or more of your projects.